English

 3.5 Child labor 6

-If the Supplier uses workers under the age of 18, the Supplier must be able to document that the worker does not perform health-damaging or dangerous work, including overtime and night shifts.
+If the Supplier uses workers under the age of 18, the Supplier must be able to document that the worker does not perform work that is harmful to health or dangerous, including overtime and night shifts.

 Health, environment and safety are very important to the Company.
-Suppliers must ensure and maintain a safe working environment in accordance with current legislation and encourage good practice in health and safety.
+Suppliers shall provide and maintain a safe working environment in accordance with applicable legislation and encourage good health and safety practices.

-Suppliers are expected to establish appropriate measures to prevent accidents and occupational diseases, including taking out all statutory insurance.
-Work-related accidents must be reported to the relevant authorities, investigated and preventive measures must be introduced.
+Suppliers are expected to establish sound measures to prevent accidents and occupational diseases, including taking out all legally required insurance.
+Work-related accidents shall be reported to relevant authorities, investigated and preventive measures taken.

-Suppliers are expected to have a written policy, personnel handbook, statement or similar covering health and safety and which is communicated and made available to all employees and available stakeholders.
+Suppliers are expected to have a written policy, employee handbook, statement or similar covering health and safety that is communicated and made available to all employees and accessible stakeholders.

 We expect our business partners to work actively and systematically to minimize negative effects on the climate and environment, including reducing greenhouse gas emissions.
-We expect business partners to take measures to reduce the negative impact on valuable species and natural diversity in our projects.
+We expect business partners to implement measures to reduce the negative impact on valuable species and biodiversity in our projects.

-The business partners must comply with all statutory environmental standards, including national regulations for climate and environment, requirements for the protection of biological diversity, area protection and pollution.
+Business partners must comply with all statutory environmental standards, including national regulations for climate and the environment, requirements for the protection of biodiversity, site protection and pollution.
 Relevant emission permits must be obtained where necessary.

 6.1 Business Integrity